 o 1% white milk or fat-free chocolate milk (provided by Country Dairy in New Era)

-Eating foods from each of the food groups is the only way to assure students are receiving all essential nutrients.
+Eating foods from each of the food groups is the only way to ensure students are receiving all essential nutrients.

 Kerri Saltzgaber - Nutrition Services Director